LeisureLink/gce-inventory/README.md

 npm install -g gce-inventory
 ```

-Once installed, you'll have a `gce-inventory` command available from the command line.
+Once installed, you'll have a `gce-inventory` command available on the machine.

 ## Required Options

 The `gce-inventory` command line must be able to find an options file in order to query the Google Compute Engine APIs.
-You can either set an environement variable `GCE_OPTIONS` to the full path of an options file, or place a file named `.gce-options` in your working directory.
+You can either set an environement variable `GCE_OPTIONS` to the file's full path, or name the file `.gce-options` and put it in your project's working directory or one of the parent directories.

+Options files must be formatted as YAML.

-The minimal options file must be formatted as valid YAML data:
+The minimal options file identifies your project and credentials:

 **`.gce-options`:**
 ```yaml